Nicanor Perlas

-Nicanor Jesús "Nick/Nicky" Pineda Perlas III (born January 10, 1950 in Manila, Philippines) is a Filipino activist and awardee of the Right Livelihood Award in 2003, which is often referred as an alternative Nobel Prize.
+Nicanor Jesús Pineda Perlas III (January 10, 1950 – August 14, 2025) was a Filipino activist and awardee of the Right Livelihood Award in 2003, which is often referred as an alternative Nobel Prize.

-He serves at present as the Chairman of the board of directors and trustees of LifeBank, a rural bank and microfinancial institution in the Philippines.
+Perlas served as the Chairman of the board of directors and trustees of LifeBank, a rural bank and microfinancial institution in the Philippines.

 Early life and education

-Perlas is the son of Jesus C. Perlas, Sr. and Anunciacion M. Pineda.
+Perlas was born on January 10, 1950, the son of Jesus C. Perlas, Sr. and Anunciacion M. Pineda.
 Raised into a Spanish Filipino family of Azucarera (sugar mill) owners, he finished his elementary education at the Ateneo de Manila University in 1964 and finished his secondary education in the same school in 1968.
 While spending his high school years at the Ateneo, he was the Athlete of the Year and the recipient of the Silver Medal of the school's Math and Science Club in 1968.

 Perlas pursued his undergraduate studies at the College of Agriculture in Xavier University - Ateneo de Cagayan.
 With the highest honors, he graduated Bachelor of Science in Agriculture, major in Agronomy and minor in Agricultural Economics in the said educational institution in 1972.
 He would then seek to pursue his master's studies at the University of the Philippines Los Baños, but would soon be forced to abandon his studies after being involved in the opposition of the Bataan nuclear power plant under the presidency of Ferdinand Marcos.

-Personal life

-He was married to American citizen Kathryn Carpenter.
-Now divorced.
-Together they have had one son, Christopher Michael Perlas.